300 Hiring Procedures

 320 Chair of an existing department

-When the position of chair of an existing department is to be vacated, the dean of the school will consult with the provost and the department’s faculty to determine whether the position is best filled by an internal or external search.
-This determination will be based on the abilities and interest of existing faculty and, in the case of an external search, the desire for new expertise or point of view as well as the availability of funds for an additional faculty position.
+When the position of chair of an existing department is to be vacated, the dean of the school will consult with the provost and the department’s faculty to determine whether the position is best filled by an internal or open search.
+This determination will be based on the abilities and interest of existing faculty and, in the case of an open search, the desire for new expertise or point of view as well as the availability of funds for an additional faculty position.
 After consultation, the provost and dean will decide how best to fill the vacancy.
 In some cases, an acting chair or interim chair may need to be appointed to oversee the department for a limited period.
 (See section 405.2 Acting and Interim Chair.)
 In such cases, an acting or interim appointment will be made by the provost and dean in consultation with department faculty for a duration not to exceed two years.

 Internal Search